Hmm... why are you here?

 A clear and content headspace.
 A calm and peaceful temperament.

-On the BOW Path, the destination is not having this nor is it getting that—it’s not even succeeding or enjoying the many fruits of your labor—although that may very well be an eventual result.
+On the BOW Path, the destination is not having this nor is it getting that.
+It’s not even succeeding or enjoying the many fruits of your labor—although that may very well be an eventual result.

 It’s simply the blissful absence of wanting.Of being okay with what is in the here and now.
-Of just being... happy.

 There are, however, unavoidable black dots scattered along the HD Path.